-- (2) Duties

 - a.
-The Tissue Subcommittee shall be responsible for the review of allselected surgical case reports; those with pathology reports will correlate pre and post-operative diagnosis and pathology findings.
-Discrepancies shall be reviewed with the Chief of the Clinical Service with concurrent notification of the Medical Executive Committee.
-All non tissue surgical cases shall be reviewed by the presented to the Performance Improvement and Patient Safety Committee.
-The Performance Improvement and Patient Safety reviewer shall be an ex-officio member of the The Tissue Subcommittee and shall report to the Tissue Subcommitteewill review tissue specimens submitted to Pathology to ensure proper tissue handling and adequate completion of requisition forms.
+The Tissue Subcommittee shall be responsible for the review of selected surgical case reports; those with pathology reports will correlate pre and post-operative diagnosis and pathology findings.
+Discrepancies shall be presented to the Performance Improvement and Patient Safety Committee.
+The Tissue Subcommittee will review tissue specimens submitted to Pathology to ensure proper tissue handling and adequate completion of requisition forms.

 - b.
-Make recommendations based on results;
+Make recommendations based on results:

-- c.
-Report to Performance Improvement and Patient Safety Committee quarterly.

 - (3) Meetings